 Origin of the Water in the Garden Hose

-In general, the water that comes out from your garden hose is the same water that comes out of your tap.
-There are water pipes located underground on the street, and it splits into different parts of your home.
+Generally, the water from your garden hose is the same as that from your tap.
+However, water pipes on the street are underground and split into different parts of your home.

-The water was treated by the water treatment plants before sending it to your home.
-As such, it is safe for drinking, and it can even help strengthen one’s bones and teeth.
+The water treatment plants treated the water before sending it to your home.
+As such, it is safe for drinking and can even help strengthen one’s bones and teeth.

 However, the garden hose might not be as safe as the pipes and fittings inside your home.
 The pipes and fittings are constructed to avoid contamination and make it safe for drinking.
-Meanwhile, the garden hose is dirty, and it might not be suitable for human consumption.
+Meanwhile, the garden hose is dirty and might not be suitable for human consumption.

 The garden hose might be contaminated since the water might react with the material of the hose.
 Add to it the heat of the sun plus the rusty plumbing outside your home.